davidwesst/davidwesst.github.io/src/blog/how-much-is-enough-documentation/index.md

 Like any good solution architect, I started to read, learn, and figure out what others consider "enough documentation" or "good documentation".
 I also spent time defining the problem I needed the documentation to solve, and landed on the following docs being "enough".

-### README.md
+### The README

-It might seem obvious but, I have read enough of my own empty or default README.md files to know that this is easily the most important piece of documentation you write.
+It might seem obvious but, I have read enough of my own empty or default `README.md` files to know that this is easily the most important piece of documentation you write.
 Without it, the project will require code analysis to figure out what it _actually_ is, and that is never good.

 There are a lot of great examples `README.md` files on GitHub to look at, but I would suggest you start simple if you're just getting off the ground.
 My take was to include system requirements and the steps to setup, build, and start the project for the developer.

-When searching for info on this, I really like [this article from Hillary Nyakundi][2] provided a great "how-to" on making a good README.md.
+When searching for info on this, I really like [this article from Hillary Nyakundi][2] provided a great "how-to" on making a good `README.md`.

 ### Decisions (also known as ADs or Architecture Decisions)